openstack-charmers/openstack-on-lxd/README.md

 These tools are provided as part of the Ubuntu 16.04 LTS release.

-You'll need a well specified machine to try this on with at least 8G of RAM and a SSD.
+You'll need a well specified machine to try this on with at least 8G of RAM and a SSD; for reference the author uses Lenovo x240 with an Intel i5 processor, 16G RAM and a 500G Samsung SSD (split into two - one partition for the OS and one partition for a ZFS pool).

 ## LXD configuration